bkaddoura/production/docs/part_6/production_6_deployment.md

 **Batch Prediction**

+On a time schedule.
+Every morning triggers a predictions.
 - Predictions are generated periodically or whenever triggered.
+Stored in memory or brokerage service in the cloud.
 - Predictions are stored in SQL tables or in memory.
 They are later retrieved as needed.
+Asynchronous doesn't happen in real time.
 - Batch prediction is also known as asynchronous prediction.

 :::